 This is an excellent way to display family history documentation, once you have accumulated a sufficient amount of detail about a particular ancestor and/or his family to do so.

-For information on 'heritage scrapbooking', as well as ideas on page layouts, materials to use, etc., I would suggest Scrapbooks by Design.
+For further information, as well as ideas on page layouts, materials to use, etc., I would suggest Scrapbooks by Design.
 In addition to many tips and ideas, you can order a book made for you, if you don't have the time to plan it or do it yourself.

 A good source for scrapbooking materials, as well as cross-stitch kits, books for parents to fill out for their children, and many other offerings related to family history is Genealogy Today Marketplace